michaelforney/cproc/README.md

 appropriate `CC`, `CFLAGS` and `LDFLAGS`.

-If you don't have QBE installed, you can build it from the included submodule (NOTE: BSD users will need to use gmake here), then add it to your PATH so that the driver will be able to run it.
+If you don't have QBE installed, you can build it from the included submodule, then add it to your PATH so that the driver will be able to run it.

 	make qbe
-	PATH=$PWD/qbe/obj:$PATH
+	PATH=$PWD/qbe:$PATH

 Once this is done, you can build with